nurupo/ProjectTox-Qt-GUI/INSTALL.md

 ###Linux:

-This project depends on Qt5 and [ProjectTox-Core](http://github.com/irungentoo/ProjectTox-Core), which in turn depends on [libsodium](http://github.com/jedisct1/libsodium).
+This project depends on Qt5, g++, and [ProjectTox-Core](http://github.com/irungentoo/ProjectTox-Core), which in turn depends on [libsodium](http://github.com/jedisct1/libsodium).

 You should get and install **Qt5.1.0 or higher**.
 You can get Qt5 precompiled binaries and source code to compile them yourself from [here](http://qt-project.org/downloads).